 What are the global perspectives on a engineering career?

-Engineering careers enjoy strong global recognition, supported by widespread demand for skilled professionals.
-In the United States, including Michigan, engineering roles are vital to sectors such as automotive, manufacturing, and technology.
-According to the U.S. Bureau of Labor Statistics, engineering jobs are projected to grow about 4% from 2022 to 2032, reflecting steady global demand.
+The engineering profession holds a significant global reputation for innovation and technical expertise.
+In the United States, including Michigan, engineers are vital drivers of economic growth and technological advancement.
+According to the U.S. Bureau of Labor Statistics, engineering jobs in Michigan are projected to grow by 3% from 2022 to 2032, reflecting steady demand.

-Choosing the right concentration within an online engineering degree in Michigan depends on your career goals and local industry demand.
-Michigan has strong automotive, manufacturing, and aerospace sectors that often require expertise in mechanical, electrical, or industrial engineering.
+Choosing the right concentration within an online engineering degree in Michigan depends primarily on your career goals and local industry demands.
+Michigan has a strong automotive, manufacturing, and aerospace presence, making mechanical, electrical, and industrial engineering especially relevant.
+According to the Michigan Economic Development Corporation, the state employs over 130,000 engineers across these sectors.

 See What Experts Have To Say About Studying Engineering